-As many regions around Australia and the globe start to open up again, people will gradually begin to go back to working in their offices with hopes that the worst is behind us.
+As many regions around the globe start to open up again, people will gradually begin to go back to working in their offices, hoping the worst is behind us.
 However, for most companies, returning to work will not mean a return to normal.
 Many employees feel confused, stressed, and anxious over the changes around them – regardless of whether this means having to commute in peak times, more people coming into work, or working close by colleagues and clients again.
 Companies are exploring new hybrid working plans, while others will consider a range of adjustments to how work is done to comply with the government’s Standard Operating Procedures.

 Everyone’s situation is unique.
 However, as you approach your changed workplace, let’s explore ways to ease back into in-office work life!